nhack/graphql-fullstack/README.md

 };
 ```

-Having the Date type the Todo type can be defined (which depends explicitly on the Date type):
+Having the Date type, we can define the Todo type (which depends explicitly on the Date type):

 ```typescript
 const TodoType: GraphqlType = {